Over 550,000 trees and shrubs planted since 2010.

 TD Friends of the Environment Foundation

 Founded in 1990, TD Friends of the Environment Foundation (TD FEF) is a national charity that funds environmental projects across Canada.
-TD FEF has a primary focus on funding environmental projects that revitalize, animate and steward public green spaces across Canada.
+TD FEF has a primary focus on funding environmental projects that help to revitalize public green spaces across Canada.